How to keep money safe at home

 Most home insurance policies cover cash as part of your contents cover, although there are coverage limits.
 In the event of theft, fire or water damage, you may need to provide evidence of the stored amount, the reason for storing it and its location within your home.
 Your insurance provider will assess the claim based on policy limits and any potential negligence.

-In most cases, money you keep at home in a locked place is safe and covered by your insurance.
+In most cases, money you keep at home in a locked place should be covered by your insurance - though it is worth double-checking before storing large amounts in your home.